Romesco

 You can also make this in a blender.
 Generally speaking, a blender will give you a smoother romesco, whereas the food processor will give you a chunkier romesco.
 I honestly like both textures for different reasons.

-The romesco can be stored in the fridge for 1 week, and it goes with so many different foods.
-I love eating it for lunch with slow cooker chicken breast, or dunking roasted broccoli and prosciutto wrapped asparagus into it, among many other things.
+The homemade romesco sauce can be stored in the fridge for 1 week, and its bold flavors go with so many different foods.

 For more 5-minute sauce recipes, try my Basil Vinaigrette, Jalapeno Cilantro Sauce or Roasted Red Pepper Sauce.
 They’re all made in the food processor or blender, and add tons of flavor to various dishes.
 Enjoy!